-We intend to apply to have our units listed on Nasdaq under the trading symbol "IPAXU."
-We expect that our units will be listed on Nasdaq on or promptly after the date of this prospectus.
+Our units have been approved to list on Nasdaq under the trading symbol "IPAXU" on or promptly after the date of this prospectus.
 We anticipate that our Class A ordinary shares and warrants will be listed under the symbols "IPAX" and "IPAXW," respectively, once the Class A ordinary shares and warrants begin separate trading.
-We cannot guarantee that our securities will be approved for listing on Nasdaq.